WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Division/index.md

 ## Power Efficiency and Practical Usage

+[note: ADC has a high impedance; it will draw very small current]

 [need some help here. first question: let's

 Voltage dividers are used extensively in modern circuits, but they are inefficient; each resistor is consuming power, and the "bottom half" (the half of the resistor pair that